huggingface/huggingface_hub/docs/sagemaker/inference.md

 #### `HF_API_TOKEN`

-The `HF_API_TOKEN` environment variable defines the your Hugging Face authorization token.
+The `HF_API_TOKEN` environment variable defines your Hugging Face authorization token.
 The `HF_API_TOKEN` is used as a HTTP bearer authorization for remote files, like private models.
 You can find your token at your [settings page](https://huggingface.co/settings/token).

 ```bash
 HF_API_TOKEN="api_XXXXXXXXXXXXXXXXXXXXXXXXXXXXX"